ReedMerrill/Portfolio/README.md

 # Welcome to my portfolio :wave:

-This repo contains four submodules that link to other repos in my github account:
+Explore the above links to see my portfolio projects:

 1. sampleReddit: a Python library that makes it easy for researchers to perform snowball samples of Reddit data.
 2. Toxicity Data Collection: My work to collect and clean Reddit comments and classify them according to if they contained toxic content.
 This project contains an early version of my sampleReddit code.
 It also deploys a transformer neural network model and showcases robust data cleaning and collection procedures.